Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 - Do you often second-guess yourself?

 - Do you feel alone?

 - Do you find yourself constantly taking the blame?

-- Does the potential gaslighter frequently boast about him/herself?
+- Does the potential gaslighter frequently boast about themselves?

 - Is the potential gaslighter a frequent liar?

-- Does the potential gaslighter demand respect he/she does not give?
+- Does the potential gaslighter demand respect they do not give?

 - Do you worry about being too sensitive?

 - Do you feel anxious when around the gaslighter?

 - Do you find that your feelings or thoughts are often minimized?